The Process: Progression of grape material from importation to vineyards

 Next, the single source vine canes are divided into two bundles - one is used for the woody index and one is used for propagation.
 For the woody index, dormant buds from the test canes (also known the candidate vine) are chipbud grafted onto virus-sensitive indicator plants.
 The indicators will show disease symptoms if a pathogen was transmitted from the buds to the indicator.

 The bundle of canes for propagation is used to make plants for lab testing and tissue culture treatment.
 By December, these plants are often large enough to begin virus elimination therapy.
-Virus elimination is done using tissue culture techniques. video of meristem excision Most selections are treated preemptively for virus elimination even before the results of virus testing are known in an effort to shorten the possible release time.
+Virus elimination is done using tissue culture techniques.
+Video under microscope of microshoot tip excision Most selections are treated preemptively for virus elimination even before the results of virus testing are known in an effort to shorten the possible release time.
 Also, to qualify for planting in the Russell Ranch foundation vineyard selections must go through tissue culture for virus elimination even if virus tests are negative.
 This is to eliminate viruses that may not be known yet and for which there is no test.

 Spring of the year after importation is the optimal time for another test - the herbaceous host index.
 Leaves and stems of the candidate vine are ground and inoculated to a panel of herbaceous indicator plants in the greenhouse.
 The indicator plants will show symptoms within a few weeks if the leaves of the candidate vine contained mechanically transmissible viruses, especially nepoviruses.